Commentary: Warning - the US is now focused on the 2020 election

 WASHINGTON: President Donald Trump used his second State of the Union address to deliver a message of unity to the American people, effectively doubling down on his America First policy for a domestic audience.

-Coming on the back of the temporary reopening of the American government and just a week before it shuts down again, this period of lull gave him the opportunity to urge national cohesion on a range of issues.
+Coming on the back of the reopening of the American government, this period of lull gave him the opportunity to urge national cohesion on a range of issues.

 He included small conciliatory policy tokens to appeal to a broad audience of Americans including reducing the cost of healthcare and prescription drugs, a call for an end to the opioid crisis, veteran affairs reform, and criminal justice reform.